The Blacklist: Supporting cast

 Two major recurring stars died while starring.
 Clark Middleton, who played Glen Carter, Reddington's tracker and one of his best friends, from the second to the seventh seasons, and he was scheduled to appear in season eight, but died of West Nile virus in 2020, before the season was filmed.
 He was honored by the series in one of the episodes of season eight, as his character also died of the same virus; Huey Lewis also appeared as himself.
-Brian Dennehy, who played Elizabeth's grandfather and Rostova's father, Dominic Wilkinson, also passed away in 2020.
+Brian Dennehy, who played Elizabeth's grandfather and Rostova's father, Dominic Wilkinson, also died in 2020.
 He appeared in guest roles from the third to the seventh season, when he died during the filming of the final episodes.
 However, his character was included in the animated special, which was filmed in his honor.
 For storyline purposes, his character was recast with Ron Raines.

 Filming

 Despite being set in Washington, D.C., the series is filmed in New York.
 The series' Task Force headquarters are located at Chelsea Piers which was mostly used while filming Law & Order.
 Producer Richard Heus said they chose to film specific Washington, D.C. locations for the series, including the Lincoln Memorial, the Washington Monument, and the National Mall, because they were "iconic American locations."
 All the sets, excluding the Task Force headquarters, are either shot in different locations of the state or are filmed in special sound studios.
-The process of filming a single episodes usually takes an average of nine days, while sometimes two episodes may be filmed simultaneously in order to save time.
+The process of filming a single episode usually takes an average of nine days, while sometimes two episodes may be filmed simultaneously in order to save time.

 The series is filmed in 4K using Sony PMW-F55 cameras that are adapted to use Panavision lenses.
 It is edited using Avid Media Composer, and editor Christopher Brookshire says the show has "a very distinctive look and pace."
 An average of three cameras are used at one time, but as many as six cameras are sometimes recording.

+The final episode of the series was filmed in Nyack village in Rockland County, New York, on April 24, 2023.